Epilepsy: Seizure prediction

 The unpredictability of seizures is a major concern for many people with epilepsy, and seizure prediction has been a longstanding focus of research.
 Early efforts were limited by small datasets and inconsistent results; however, advances in computational modeling, long-term EEG recording, and machine learning have led to renewed interest in the field.
 Public EEG databases and algorithm competitions have helped standardize evaluation and fostered the development of more accurate methods.
 In one clinical trial, prospective seizure prediction using intracranial EEG was achieved in a small group of participants.
-Current approaches often integrate network models of brain activity, multimodal data sources, and closed-loop systems capable of both detecting and responding to pre-ictal changes.
-These developments have laid the groundwork for future large-scale clinical trials and the potential integration of seizure forecasting into clinical practice.
+Current approaches often integrate network models of brain activity, multimodal data sources and closed-loop systems capable of both detecting and responding to pre-ictal changes.

+Remote detection of seizures

+Seizure detection methods based on scalp EEG present practical challenges in home and residential settings, as they require professional installation and maintenance of electrodes.
+Wearable devices incorporating three-dimensional accelerometers offer an alternative and have shown reliable performance; however, their effectiveness depends on correct placement, regular charging, and user compliance, which may limit their suitability for certain patient populations.
+Bed-based sensing systems, such as pressure or movement detectors integrated into mattresses, have also been explored, although their accuracy may vary depending on body position and the direction of seizure-related movements.
+In general, these approaches capture motion from a limited number of spatial locations.

+Continuous video observation by trained personnel can provide detailed information about seizure activity but is labor-intensive and difficult to sustain over long periods.
+This has motivated the development of automated video-analysis methods, although many proposed techniques have not yet demonstrated consistent performance for real-time seizure alerting.

+An optical-flow-based automated approach reconstructs global movement parameters from video sequences, enabling the analysis of overall body motion rather than relying on localized movement signals.
+By performing the computationally intensive motion reconstruction as a single processing step, the resulting global motion descriptors can then be used by specialized detection modules to identify adverse events, including convulsive seizures, falls, apnea, and potential postictal cardiorespiratory compromise.
+Such systems have been described as operational and are undergoing evaluation in clinical and home-monitoring scenarios.

 Mechanistic modeling and alternative pathways

 Mathematical and computational models are increasingly used to simulate the neural dynamics underlying seizures.
 Reductionist models such as the Epileptor use ordinary differential equations to replicate interictal and ictal discharges observed in experimental data.
 More detailed versions, including the Epileptor-2, incorporate physiological variables such as ion concentrations and synaptic resource availability.
-These models suggest that fluctuations in extracellular potassium and intracellular sodium levels may play a key role in the emergence and termination of seizures.
+These models suggest that fluctuations in extracellular potassium and intracellular sodium levels may play a role in the emergence and termination of seizures.